-BE IT FURTHER RESOLVED that the Board directs the Executive Officer to adopt proposed amendments to sections 1968.2 and 1971.1 and proposed section 1971.5, after making the modified regulatory language and any additional supporting documents and information available for public comment for a period of 15 days, provided that the Executive Officer shall consider such written comments regarding the modification and additional supporting documents and information as may be submitted during this period, make modifications as may be appropriate in light of the comments received, and present the regulations to the Board for further consideration if he determines that this is warranted.
+BE IT FURTHER RESOLVED that the Board directs the Executive Officer to adopt proposed amendments to sections 1968.2, 1968.5, 1971.1, and 1971.5 after making the modified regulatory language and any additional supporting documents and information available for public comment for a period of 15 days, provided that the Executive Officer shall consider such written comments regarding the modifications and additional supporting documents and information as may be submitted during this period, make further modifications as may be appropriate in light of the comments received, and present the regulations to the Board for further consideration if he or she determines that this is warranted.

-BE IT FURTHER RESOLVED that the Board hereby determines that pursuant to section 209(b) of the CAA, the amendments to sections 1968.2 and 1971.1 and the requirements of section 1971.5 do not undermine California's previous determinations that the State's standards are in the aggregate, at least as protective of the public health and welfare as applicable federal standards or that requirements and procedures are consistent with section 202(a) of the CAA and do not raise any new issues.
+BE IT FURTHER RESOLVED that the Board hereby determines that pursuant to section 209(b) of the CAA, the amendments to sections 1968.2, 1968.5, 1971.1, and 1971.5 do not undermine California's previous determinations that the State's standards are in the aggregate, at least as protective of the public health and welfare as applicable federal standards or that requirements and procedures are consistent with section 202(a) of the CAA and do not raise any new issues.

-BE IT FURTHER RESOLVED that the Executive Officer shall, upon adoption, forward the amendments to sections 1968.2 and 1971.1 and the requirements of section 1971.5 to the Administrator of U.S. EPA with a request that the amendments and regulation be found to be within the scope of the existing waiver(s) that has been requested and/or granted under section 209(b) of the CAA for title 13, California Code of Regulations, sections 1968.2 and 1971.1or, to the extent that the Executive Officer deems necessary, be granted a new waiver.
+BE IT FURTHER RESOLVED that the Executive Officer shall, upon adoption, forward the amendments to sections 1968.2, 1968.5, 1971.1, and 1971.5 to the Administrator of U.S. EPA with a request that the amendments and regulation be found to be within the scope of the existing waiver(s) that have been requested and/or granted under section 209(b) of the CAA for title 13, California Code of Regulations, sections 1968.2 and 1971.1 or, to the extent that the Executive Officer deems necessary, be granted a new waiver.